mx101/Sudoku/README.md

 # Sudoku
-Just Sudoku
+### Just Sudoku
-\n Uses a basic backtracking algorithm to search for solutions
+Uses a basic backtracking algorithm to search for solutions